-MS patients have elevated titers of EBV-specific antibodies in serum and show signs of CNS damage only after EBV infection.
-Dr Tilman Schneider-Hohendorf (University of Münster, Germany) explained that a preceding study by his group showed that MS is associated with a broader MHC-I-restricted EBV-specific T-cell receptor beta chain (TRB) repertoire than controls [1].
-“This can be interpreted as an imprint of an aberrant primary or ongoing ineffective response to EBV in MS.” The researchers wanted to know if the ineffective response to EBV in MS extends to NMOSD, MOGAD, and Susac syndrome [2].
+Patients with MS have elevated titers of EBV-specific antibodies in serum and show signs of CNS damage only after EBV infection.
+Dr Tilman Schneider-Hohendorf (University of Münster, Germany) explained that, in a preceding study, MS was shown to be associated with a broader MHC-I-restricted EBV-specific T-cell receptor beta chain (TCRβ) repertoire, compared with controls [1,2].
+“This can be interpreted as an imprint of an aberrant primary or ongoing ineffective response to EBV in MS” [2].
+The researchers wanted to know if the ineffective response to EBV in MS extends to NMOSD, MOGAD, and Susac syndrome.
 They also evaluated whether this ineffective EBV response can be influenced by MS therapies.

-Furthermore, modulation of the broader anti-EBV TCR repertoire by ocrelizumab, teriflunomide, and dimethyl fumarate was observed, but not by interferon-beta or glatiramer acetate.
-None of the DMTs modulated an anti-cytomegalovirus response.
-Dr Schneider-Hohendorf offered 2 possible explanations for these findings: “Either there is a direct depletion of anti-EBV-specific CD8+ cells; or a more indirect mechanism whereby EBV-infected B cells are depleted in large numbers, and subsequently less of an EBV response is required.”
+Furthermore, modulation of the broader anti-EBV TCRβ repertoire by ocrelizumab, teriflunomide, and dimethyl fumarate was observed, but not by IFN-β or glatiramer acetate.
+None of the disease-modifying treatments modulated an anti-cytomegalovirus response.
+Dr Schneider-Hohendorf offered 2 possible explanations for these findings: “Either there is a direct depletion of anti-EBV-specific CD8+ cells, or a more indirect mechanism whereby EBV-infected B cells are depleted in large numbers, and subsequently less of an EBV response is required.”
+He believed that for ocrelizumab the second explanation holds true.
+For dimethyl fumarate and teriflunomide, both explanations could be correct.

-Future studies will have to demonstrate whether the observed modulation of the EBV response by some of the DMTs directly contributes to their clinical efficacy.
+Future studies will have to demonstrate whether the observed modulation of the EBV response by some of the disease-modifying treatments directly contributes to their clinical efficacy.

 - Schneider-Hohendorf T, et al. J Exp Med.
 2022 Nov 7;219(11):e20220650.